Pinterest Hidden Image

 kneaded dough in a clean oiled bowl.Pin

-Step 3: Knead the dough ingredients in a stand mixer for 5 minutes until it forms a soft dough.
+Step 3: Using the dough hook attachment, knead the dough ingredients in a stand mixer for 5 minutes until it forms a soft wet dough.

 kneaded dough in a bowl with soaked raisins and sultanas thrown on top.Pin